Ungeziefi/Subnautica-Mods/Fixes/Fixes Progress.md

 - The Thermoblade now only emits smoke particles when not in the water.

 #### Persistence Fixes
+I'm not sure if the original implementation did this but mine supports multiple Cyclopses by differentiating them by ID and properly cleans data if destroyed.

 - The state of wreck doors that you open manually is now saved.
 - The state of doors inside the Cyclops is now saved.
 - The Cyclops' speed mode is now saved.
-(Not sure if the original implementation did this but this one supports multiple Cyclopses and properly cleans data after a Cyclops is destroyed.)
+- The Cyclops lighting state is now saved.
+(Cyclopses are created with the floodlight turned on, that won't be saved until you toggle it manually.)

 ### To-Do
 - When the Cyclops is unpowered, its HUD and screens are off.